-7.1 Public Services (Social Value) Act 2012
+8.7 Public Services (Social Value) Act 2012

-- 7.1.1 The Council has responsibilities under the 2012 Act to ensure compliance with its provisions.
-Those commissioning services must comply with the Council's Social Value Policy outcomes that seek to deliver: - More opportunities for local micro-businesses, local small and medium sized enterprises and local third sector organisations; and/or - More employment and training opportunities for local residents - 7.1.2 In accordance with Regulation 46 the Council may decide to divide the procurement exercise into separate lots.
-However, where the decision of the Council is not to subdivide into lots that decision must be recorded in the Regulation 84 Report if the estimated threshold equals or exceeds the financial thresholds defined in the Regulations.
+- 8.7.1 The Council has responsibilities under the 2012 Act to ensure compliance with its provisions.
+Those commissioning services must comply with the Council's Social Value Policy outcomes that seek to deliver: - More opportunities for local micro-businesses, local small and medium sized enterprises and local third sector organisations; and/or - More employment and training opportunities for local residents - 8.7.2 For works, supply and concession related contracts the principles set out in the 2012 Act must be considered. - 8.7.3 Before any procurement process is started, commissioners should think about whether the services they are going to buy, or the way they are going to buy them, could secure these benefits for their area or stakeholders

-7.2 Preliminary market consultations and soft-market testing
+8.8 Preliminary market consultations and soft-market testing

-- 7.2.1 Regulations 40 and 41 allows the Council to seek the views of the market in order to prepare technical specifications and contractual terms and conditions.
-Consequently the officers responsible for the purchase: - may consult potential suppliers prior to the issue of the Invitation to Tender in general terms about the nature, level, broad estimated value and standard of the supply, contract packaging and other relevant matters provided this does not prejudice any potential Candidate, and - may, where an existing contract exists, obtain from the current service provider information on service delivery aspects. - 7.2.2 Where technical advice on the preparation of contract documentation is sought from any organisation or person(s) who may have a commercial interest in bidding, arrangements must be put in place so not as to prejudice the outcome by distorting competition and/or compromising the equal treatment of all potential Candidates.
-Where there is the likelihood that the process may be distorted or compromised then advice from the Director of Procurement & I T Strategy and the Director of Law must be sought. - 7.3 Consultation referred to in CSOs 7.1. and 7.2 above may be initiated through the publication of a Prior Information Notice in OJEU, the electronic portal (used for tendering purposes) and/or on the "capitalEsourcing" website
+- 8.8.1 Regulations 40 and 41 allow the Council to seek the views of the market in order to prepare technical specifications and contractual terms and conditions.
+Consequently the officers responsible for the purchase: - may consult potential suppliers prior to the issue of the Invitation to Tender in general terms about the nature, level, broad estimated value and standard of the supply, contract packaging and other relevant matters provided this does not prejudice any potential Candidate, and - may, where an existing contract exists, obtain from the current service provider information on service delivery aspects. - 8.8.2 Where technical advice on the preparation of contract documentation is sought from any organisation or person(s) who may have a commercial interest in bidding, arrangements must be put in place so not as to prejudice the outcome by distorting competition and/or compromising the equal treatment of all potential Candidates.
+Where there is the likelihood that the process may be distorted or compromised then advice from the Commercial Director and the Director of Law must be sought.
+All advice received whether on a verbal or written basis must be recorded in accordance with section 18 below. - 8.8.3 Only where consultation referred to above is initiated through the publication of a Prior Information Notice in OJEU, the Council's e-sourcing tool "capitalEsourcing" must be used.